21 relaxing ways to unwind after work

 My absolute favorite thing to do after work is something physical.
 Preferably, a workout.
-Be it hitting the gym, yoga, or going for a jog in the park, moving your body is a great way to release the stress, tension and stiffness that have been accumulating in you throughout the day.
+Be it hitting the gym, yoga, or going for a jog in the park, moving your body is a great way to release the stress, tension, and stiffness that has been accumulating in you throughout the day.

 The things that you love to do with burning passion are a blessing.
 (I’d love to read about them in the comments.)